MPL 20x10x5 / N38 - neodymium magnet

 Disadvantages of neodymium magnets:

-- They can break as they are extremely fragile when subjected to a strong impact.
-If the magnets are exposed to impacts, it is suggested using magnets in a steel housing.
-The steel housing in the form of a holder protects the magnet from impacts and also increases its overall strength,
+- They are fragile when subjected to a strong impact.
+If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
+The steel housing in the form of a holder protects the magnet from impacts, and at the same time increases its overall strength,

-- Due to their susceptibility to corrosion in a humid environment, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,
+- Magnets exposed to a humid environment can corrode.
+Therefore, when using them outdoors, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder